bizz84/flutter-tips-and-tricks/tips/0012-how-to-validate-a-textfield-in-flutter/index.md

 ---

-Next, let's create a TextEditingController, dispose it as needed, and pass it to the TextField.
+Next, let's create a `TextEditingController`, dispose it as needed, and pass it to the `TextField`.

 ![](013_add_texteditingcontroller.png)